-\begin{example} Let~$f\colon X\to\Spec \bfk$ be a smooth and projective variety whose derived category admits no non-trivial semiorthogonal decompositions, a typical example of which is a Calabi--Yau variety.
-Such a non-existence can be rephrased as the equality
+\begin{example} Let~$X$ be a smooth projective variety over an algebraically closed field~$\bfk$, whose derived category admits no nontrivial semiorthogonal decompositions.
+Typical examples are Calabi--Yau varieties (by Serre duality), or curves of genus~$g\geq 2$ \cite{MR2838062}.
+Writing the structure morphism as~$f\colon X\to\Spec \bfk$, this non-existence can be rephrased as the identification

-where the right hand side are the trivial components we just discussed.
-More generally for a family~$\mathcal{X}\to U$ of such varieties we have
+where the right-hand side are the trivial components we just discussed.
+More generally, for a family~$f\colon \mathcal{X}\to U$ of such varieties, we have

 \end{example}